IELSK/bootcamp-pottencial-dio/README.md

 ## Sobre

-Repositório para os desafios do bootcamp Pottencial .NET Developer do Digital Innovation One
+Repositório para os desafios do bootcamp Pottencial .NET Developer do Digital Innovation One.